AI Agents for Small Business: Costs, Use Cases & ROI 2026

 Without making predictions I can’t back up, here are trends worth watching:

 • Costs are dropping fast.
 GPT-4-class quality is now available at GPT-3.5 prices from a year ago.
-This trend will continue, making agents viable for even smaller businesses.
+This trend will continue, making agents practical for even smaller businesses.

 • Multi-modal agents.
 Agents that can process images (receipts, product photos, documents) are becoming practical.
 A customer could send a photo of a product and the agent identifies it.

 • Voice agents.
 AI voice assistants that handle phone calls are emerging.
-Still early and often uncanny, but improving quickly.
+Still early and sometimes a bit robotic, but improving quickly.

 • Native browser automation.
-Instead of launching headless Chrome for every task, AI agents can now drive your real browser through the Model Context Protocol.
-We built Safari MCP specifically for this — native Safari control with 60% less CPU than Playwright, and access to your existing logins.
-One gotcha worth knowing: most MCP browser tools silently fail on LinkedIn, Notion, and Google Docs rich-text editors due to the isTrusted event security boundary — plan around it.
+Instead of launching a hidden browser window for every task, AI agents can now drive your real browser through the Model Context Protocol (MCP) — an open standard for connecting AI to external tools.
+We built Safari MCP specifically for this — native Safari control with 60% less CPU usage than Playwright, and access to your existing logins.
+One gotcha worth knowing: most MCP browser tools silently fail on LinkedIn, Notion, and Google Docs rich-text editors due to a browser security boundary — plan around it.

 May 2026 Update: What’s Actually Shipping